 The Hadassah Foundation is an investor in social change to bring about gender equity in the United States and Israel.
 We work to improve the status, health and well-being of all who identify as women and girls; bring their contributions, issues and needs from the margins to the center of Jewish concern; and encourage and facilitate their active participation in decision-making and leadership in all spheres of life.

 In late 2022, recognizing that organizations need different types of support at different stages in their development, we revamped our grantmaking structure.
-While previously we awarded in two grantmaking cycles per year, one for Israeli organizations and one for U.S. organizations, we now accept grant proposals twice a year: once for Core grants and once for Spark grants.
-Both Israeli and U.S. organizations are welcome to apply.
-The Foundation also awards Visionary Partner and Discretionary grants, but through a different process.
-Learn more about our grant structure and the size and duration of grants here.
+While previously we awarded in two grantmaking cycles per year, one for Israeli organizations and one for U.S. organizations, we now award grants in four categories: Visionary Partner, Core, Spark, and Discretionary.
+To learn more about our grant structure and categories view our grants overview.

 Visionary Partner grants exemplify our values of building partnerships and embodying trust-based philanthropy.
 These are five-year unrestricted grants of $130,000 for mission-aligned organizations with strong track records as previous grantees.